De facto Property Settlements

 Pets can often enter the negotiation when property arrangements are being worked through.
 It is possible to organise formal custody agreements and/or visitation rights so time spent with Fido or Miss Whiskers is fairly divided.
 It is best to draft an agreement between yourselves as these matters are seldom heard in what are already congested family courts.

-If you are having difficulty coming to an agreement then it is best to sit down with your lawyers and get them to help work out something that is mutually acceptable.
+If you are having difficulty coming to an agreement then we can propose some solutions to help work out something that is mutually acceptable.

-Finally, you should also advise all relevant government agencies of any separation as this could be relevant to social security and child support purposes.
+Oh and don’t forget, you should also advise all relevant government agencies (eg Centrelink, Medicare) of any separation as this could be relevant to any benefits you might be entitled to and child support.